google-marketing-solutions/search_term_amp/README.md

 MAIL_RECIPIENTS : An array of email addresses that will receive the results email after the script is executed.
 No email will be sent if this array is empty.

+SPREADSHEET_ID: To export the execution report into a Google Sheet, add the Sheet ID here (the portion of the URL between /d/ and /edit).
+No export will occur if parameter is left blank.

 ### Additional Parameters (for advanced use-cases)